-There are no ACA-compliant individual PPO plans in Texas (at the time this article was written).
-There are regional or local plans available in Texas, which are mostly HMOs; and in limited areas of the state where a hospital system has several facilities and offers a plan.
+There are no ACA-compliant individual PPO plans in Texas (at the time of this writing in mid-August).
+There are regional or local plans available in Texas—mostly HMOs—and in limited areas of the state where a hospital system has several facilities and offers a plan.

-There are some other companies offering plans in a few select major metropolitan areas, such as Friday Health Plan, Molina, Oscar, and Scott & White; and a few hospital-specific plans.
+There are other companies offering individual plans in a few select major metropolitan areas; such as Community Health, Molina, Oscar, and Scott & White; and a few hospital-specific plans.

 Keep in mind the network being offered, as it could have limited or no coverage in parts of the state.
-Most of the plans are incorporating tele-med, direct primary care, or concierge medicine as part of the coverage.
+Most of the plans incorporate tele-med, direct primary care, or concierge medicine as part of the coverage.

 Small Group Plans

-Small group plans continue to be the only option for getting true PPO and HMO plan options under the ACA.
+Small group plans continue to be the only option for getting true PPO plan options under the ACA.
 The group market has become smaller with Humana announcing they are leaving the market.

-Rate changes filed for small group plans range from less than 4% to as high as 12%, depending on the company.
-For 2022, it appears small group:
+Rate increases filed for small group plans range from less than 5% to as high as 17% depending on the company.
+For 2024, it appears small group:

 - PPO rates will again be slightly lower than individual HMO rates.

-- HMO group rates will be 5-15% lower than individual plans.
+- HMO group rates will be 5% to 15% lower than individual plans (non-subsidized).